Indigitous/godtools-web/README.md

 The deploy will first run the Middleman build process, if the build is successful then it will upload the build to the `gh-pages` branch and the changes will be live.
 If the build process is not successful you will need to investigate and fix the build problem.

+If you want to update the locale files and deploy the Middleman app in one command then you may use the custom rake task: `bundle exec rake deploy`

 ### Updating the Translation Strings from the GodTools API

 The translation strings originate from the GodTools API.
 These strings can be read from the API and then written to locale files that Middleman uses for localization ([see Middleman doc on localization](https://middlemanapp.com/advanced/localization/)).
 In this manner the translation strings are cached.
 If the translation strings need to be updated then you need to perform a manual update process.